iMears/iMears.github.io/README.md

 ###About Me

-I love working with awesome people to create beautiful things!
-As a passionate problem-solver, my love of puzzles (particularly Rubik's cubes), interest in programming, and aptitude for design are maximized through web development.
+I love working with awesome people to create beautiful and meaningful things!
+As a passionate problem-solver, my love of puzzles ([particularly Rubik's cubes](https://youtu.be/-K8XaDLmUxU)), interest in programming, and aptitude for design are maximized through web development.
 I am enthusiastic and have a strong desire to continue advancing my skills.

-Watch me solve a [Rubik's Cube](https://youtu.be/-K8XaDLmUxU) in less then 50 seconds!

 ###Projects: